Profiles by Class Year

 Peter graduated from our department in 1959 with a BS in geology.
 He couldn't find geological work after graduation so he went to work for Ingersoll Rand Manufacturing Co., who transferred him to Calgary after a year and he became manager of compressor manufacturing.
 He stayed with the company until 1975, but then he made a bold move to get back to his geological roots.
 He took his savings and started his own oil and gas company, which first centered around a single drill hole in central Alberta, that he hoped would be successful.
 It was, and he has been in his own geological business every since with three energy related companies: Aubry Consultants, Ltd., Wescal Gas Ltd., and Bopete Resources Ltd. . . .

 Nancy earned a PhD in Biological Sciences from Michigan Tech in 1995.
 She completed a bachelor’s in Biology from the University of Minnesota in 1973 and a master’s in Natural Resource Ecology from the University of Michigan in 1997.
 Nancy’s career began in 1978 when she was employed as a zooplankton/fishery biologist at the University of Michigan Great Lakes Research Laboratories.
 From 1978-1981 she progressed from being a laboratory technician to supervising a field and laboratory team for a study of the ecological effects of two power plants located on Lake Michigan.
-She also edited and co-authored a large volume on the . . .
+She also edited and co-authored a large volume on the Identification of Larval Fishes of the Great Lakes published . . .

 Don Autio began his career with Hanna Mining Co. in Iron River as an electrical engineer.
 After five years, as the mines were closing, Don moved to E. I. DuPont in their construction division as an instrument engineer.
 After two years in construction, he accepted a job in Midland, Michigan with Dow Corning Corporation.
 Don spent the next 30 years with Dow Corning in various engineering and management positions.
 During this time, he completed the MBA degree at Central Michigan University.
 Don retired from Dow Corning in 1994.
 He has been an active volunteer at Michigan Tech, serving on the Advisory Boards for the Electrical Engineering Department, the School of Business and the Career Center. . . .